NathanSanders1973/Lab-meeting/README.md

-# Lab-meeting for Nathan Sanders and Aimee Classen Lab
+# Lab-meeting repository of Nathan Sanders and Aimee Classen Lab

+First created on September 14 2017